TomC-93/Tree-Root-Microbiome-Project/README.md

       • Improve afforestation outcomes by supporting more diverse, productive forests

+      • Support more diverse, productive forests with reduced needs for external inputs

+Together, these outcomes will help underpin the carbon neutral economy that is central our government responses to climate change as a species

+### Funding Statement:

+The TRMP is jointly funded by the MBIE Endeavour Fund and the Forestry Growers Levy Trust, this research programme kicked off in October 2020.

 Shield: [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]

 This work is licensed under a